PacoReinaCampo/MPSoC-NTM/lifecycle/scala/book/chapters/chapter7.md

 ## MANIFESTS

-Manifests provide runtime type information, which is otherwise erased by Scala’s type erasure.
+Manifests provide runtime type information, which is otherwise erased by Scala's type erasure.
 Manifests are often used in conjunction with implicit parameters to preserve type information at runtime.

 - **Example**:
   ```scala